Line No. 4

 best possible reflecting surface for the energy radiated downward from

 the antenna.
-The ground consists of a number of bare conductors arranged
+The ground might consist of a number of bare conductors arranged

 radially and connected, 1/2 wavelength long, buried a short distance